Horizontal-org/Tella-website/docs/FAQ.md

 - Select files from your vault and export those to your phone using the **Save to device** button.

 All exports outside of Tella's encrypted vault (to a connected server or to your phone) will be unencrypted.
-The only method of sharing files that transfer files directly to another encrypted vault is [Nearby Sharing](/nearby-sharing).
+The only method for sharing files that transfer files directly to another encrypted vault is [Nearby Sharing](/nearby-sharing).

+Continue reading about backups [in the Features page](/features#backup-files).

 ## Security & Privacy {#security--privacy}